ToonLunk/OAS-CAHPS-Auditor/readme.md

 Copyright (C) 2026 HST Pathways.
 All rights reserved.
 Developed by Tyler Brock.

 This software is proprietary and confidential.
 Unauthorized copying, distribution, modification, or use without the express written permission of HST Pathways is strictly prohibited.
-This copyright notice, including attribution to the author, must be preserved in all copies, modifications, and derivative works.
+This copyright notice must be preserved in all copies, modifications, and derivative works.

 See [LICENSE](LICENSE) file for full legal text.